Solutions

 Donate Now!

 We’re working towards instituting this program – we need equipment, tools, support for staffing and partnerships to get this off the ground!
 Each shipping container cost approx. $20,000 CAD.
+With additional costs associated with site preparation and electrical install.
 Every dollar counts!

 Let’s Keep Good Food out of the Dump!